MoisesDaMata/Detecting-Suspicious-PowerShell-Execution-Encoded-Command-/README.md

 ## Objective

-This lab demonstrates how a **Security Operations Center (SOC)** can detect suspicious PowerShell activity using Base64-encoded commands — a common attacker technique used to hide malicious payloads and bypass security controls.
+This lab demonstrates how a **Security Operations Center (SOC)** can detect suspicious PowerShell activity using Base64-encoded commands, a common attacker technique used to hide malicious payloads and bypass security controls.

 We simulate a real-world attack scenario where a threat actor executes an encoded PowerShell command on a Windows target, and show how **Wazuh** detects the activity through **Windows Security Event Logs**.